takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 	w,W - word object, not to be confused with the movement!

-In context this has to be used with the `a` or `i` modifiers, just like any other text object, and it will effect the whole word/WORD regardless of cursor placement.
+In context this has to be used with the `a` or `i` modifiers, just like any other text object, and it will affect the whole word/WORD regardless of cursor placement.

-When `daw` is used and the cursor is in the middle of a word, it effects the whole word an and the leading whitespace.
+When `daw` is used and the cursor is in the middle of a word, it affects the whole word an and the leading whitespace.
 This is different and must not be confused with the behaviour of `dw` which is **delete till.. end of movement**.